-We recently shared that ride-sharing services like Uber & Lyft are now available in the Hudson Valley.
-We reached out to our friends at Antalek & Moore and Patrick Moore is here to share with us what to keep in mind insurance-wise before you dive into driving for a ride-sharing service.
+We recently shared that ride-sharing services like Uber and Lyft are now available in the Hudson Valley.
+We reached out to our friends at Antalek & Moore and Patrick Moore is here to share with us what you should keep in mind insurance-wise before you dive into driving for a ride-sharing service.

 Driving for a Transportation Network Company (TNC) like Uber or Lyft may affect the insurance coverage you have purchased.
 This article addresses standard automobile insurance policies and is general in nature.
 If you want to drive for a TNC, don’t enter into an agreement without consulting with your insurance agent or insurance company as their approach may differ from the standard.